 As an ATS flatbed driver, fuel is paid out a little differently.
 You’ll receive a fuel CPM that’s calculated weekly depending upon the national fuel index.
 You’ll be paid this fuel CPM for all loaded miles.

 Flatbed drivers are also paid 100 percent of the stop charge and the tarp charge.
 A stop charge is paid to the driver anytime there’s a stop between the origin and the shipper’s destination.
 For instance, if you have multiple load drop-offs before you get to the final destination, we charge the customer.
-Then, we pass that money onto you.
+Then, we pass that money to you.

 When you have to tarp a load, you’ll be settled 100 percent of the money we receive from the customer.